xuyuji9000/react-test-utilities-demo/README.md

-# redux demo
+# react test utilities demo

-This is a redux demo.
+This is a react test utilities demo.